stevenknown/xoc/com/README.txt

 libxcom.a is a concise and readable C++ template library.

-The template library includes vector, list, stack, hash, map, bitset, graph, matrix, big-integer, big-rational.
+The template library includes vector, list, stack, hash, map, bitset, graph, matrix,

 There is also several linear programming solvers, include exact simplex based on rational arithmetic,